paubco/paubco.github.io/README.md

 **Graph RAG Pipeline for AI Governance Literature**
 *Ongoing - Master's Thesis UOC*

-Designed and implemented a pipeline for Graph Retrieval-Augmented Generation (Graph RAG) using Haystack.
-Built automated data acquisition workflows integrating the Scopus Search API and ScienceDirect Article API to collect open-access research articles, parse full text and metadata into normalized JSON, and prepare content for knowledge graph construction.
-Developed methods for entity and relation extraction from scientific text to populate the graph, enabling advanced semantic retrieval and reasoning for research question answering.
+Designed and implemented a pipeline for Graph Retrieval-Augmented Generation (Graph RAG) integrating the Scopus Search API and ScienceDirect Article API to collect open-access research articles.
+Developed methods for entity and relation extraction from scientific text to populate the graph, enabling advanced semantic retrieval and reasoning for question answering.
+Studying the possibiliy to design a chat-based front-end.

 **Simple Recurrent Neural Network (RNN) from Scratch**
 *2025 - Universitat Oberta de Catalunya*